klieret/icsc-paradigms-and-patterns/readme.md

 * [Programming Paradigms](https://cds.cern.ch/record/2736118)
 * [Software Design Patterns](https://cds.cern.ch/record/2737225)

 **Slides**: The final versions of the rendered slides at the time of the presentation are in the root directory of this repository.
-There are two version, one with animations and one without (``*_handout.pdf``).
+There are two versions, one with animations and one without (``*_handout.pdf``).

 **Exercises**: See below.